WenzhiDong/Heart_Disease_Analysis/README.md

 thal: 3 = normal; 6 = fixed defect; 7 = reversable defect

-## Questions they hope to answer with the data
+## Questions we hope to answer with the data

- - What variables are the most relevant?
+ - What variables are the most relevant
- - how to predict the target given specific variables
+ - how to predict the target given specific information